sujanreddy13/assetmanager/README.md

 models is used to create models like to tables to store entered data:
-User is model like table table which stores details of user(name, email, password, role).
+User is model like table table which stores details of user(name, email, password, role). employee model has fileds like name, email, department asset model is used to store assets this include fields like asset_tag, name, status

 used Blueprint:
 which is used to write code at different files and makes connection between or routes to each.
 By this the code is written to respective files.